 With its Greek name meaning the “Saturday grape,” this is the main white variety from the Attica region, with an important resistance to heat.
 Under cold fermentation, it can offer flavors of green apple and lime.
 If aged in oak, it is characterized by a more creamy mid-palate.

 Another great variety from Santorini that owes a great deal to its volcanic soil.
 This sun-dried sweet wine is made from three white grape varieties — Assyrtiko, Aidani and Athiri.
-It is a wine with aromas of raisin, dried apricot, raspberry and maraschino cherries, which also offers stunning contrasts between sweet and bitter flavors caused by its noticeable tannins, something unique in a white wine.
+This “holy wine” has aromas of raisin, dried apricot, raspberry and maraschino cherries, which also offers stunning contrasts between sweet and bitter flavors caused by its noticeable tannins, something unique in a white wine.

 Muscat of Samos